jf0021/SWC-SoftwareTesting/03-testing.md

 Another important feature of testing is that it helps you remember what all the parts of your code do.
-If you are working on a large project over three years and you end up with 200 classes, it may be hard to remember what the widget class does in detail.
-If you have a test that checks all of the widget's functionality, you can look at the test to remember what it's supposed to do.
+If you are working on a large project over three years and you end up with 200 distinct parts, it may be hard to remember what one particular component does in detail.
+If you have a test that checks all of the functionality, you can look at the test to remember what it's supposed to do.

 ## Who should test?